 The founder of Investor’s Business Daily (IBD), William O’Neill developed the CANSLIM method to help him pick the best stocks.
-In his best-selling book called How To Make Money In Stocks O’Neill went on to describe his method in detail.
-CANSLIM is a method on how to make money in stocks, but does it work?
+In his best-selling book How To Make Money In Stocks, O’Neill described his method in detail.
+CANSLIM is a method about how to make money in stocks, but does it work?
 We looked at empirical results and conclude the following:

 Because the CANSLIM method has big exposure to the small-cap segment, we might argue the outperformance is due to the fact that small-caps have beaten large-caps over the long run.

 In this article, we look more into the CANSLIM method.
 We also provide you with a backtest of the CANSLIM method that is based on its ETF.

 Let’s get started:

 CANSLIM is an acronym for seven variables developed by William O’Neill.
 The seven variables are used to define “good stocks” that O’Neill argued were common factors for all the best-performing stocks from 1953 until 1993, a period of 40 years.

 In his book How To Make Money In Stocks William O’Neill wrote extensively about the CANSLIM method.
 Every part of the CANSLIM method is covered by its own chapter in addition to many other chapters.
 We bought the book in 1998 and found the book both insightful and interesting, despite its lack of a complete quantified approach.